Skip to main content

 Written by Pete Zimek, CAE

 Event tickets are the key to event registrations.
-Without tickets, an event is simply a date & time on the calendar.
+Without tickets, an event is simply a date and time on the calendar.
 For registration to take place, at least one ticket must be created, even if it's only to collect RSVPs.

-Create A New Ticket
+Create a New Ticket

 Tickets are created directly on an event.
 To create a ticket, navigate to the event and do one of the following: